Hoda-Hashemi/Hoda-Hashemi/README.md

 🌊
-Physics graduate pursuing a Master's in Computational Science, specializing in Physical Oceanography.
+A physics graduate is pursuing a master’s degree in computational science, with a specialization in physical oceanography.